matvaibhav/CSE505_ComputingWithLOgic/README.md

 ASP has also proved successful for hard optimization problems like course timetabling.
-In this paper, we approach another important task, namely, the shift design problem, aiming at an alignment of a minimum number of shifts in order to meet required numbers of employees (which typically vary for dierent time periods) in such a way that over- and understanding is minimized.
+In this paper, we approach another important task, namely, the shift design problem, aiming at an alignment of a minimum number of shifts in order to meet required numbers of employees (which typically vary for different time periods) in such a way that over- and understanding is minimized.
 We provide an ASP encoding of the shift design problem, which, to the best of our knowledge, has not been addressed by ASP yet.
 Our experimental results demonstrate that